umbraco/UmbracoDocs/Tutorials/Setup-Umbraco-for-a-Fips-Server/index.md

 __Can I install Umbraco directly on a version of Windows with FIPS mode enabled?__

 Installing to the FIPS server may not work.
-Its best to deploy an existing known working version to the FIPS server.
+It's best to deploy an existing known working version to the FIPS server.

 [1]:http://csrc.nist.gov/publications/PubsFIPS.html#140-2
 [2]:https://www.howtogeek.com/245859/why-you-shouldnt-enable-fips-compliant-encryption-on-windows/